KetanRudrurkar/Data-Structures/README.md

 # Data-Structures
-This repository will  be updated with Data Structures and Algorithms problems with different possible solutions.
+Data Structures and Algorithms problems with different possible solutions will be on this repository.